dotnet/dotNext/docs/features/cluster/raft.md

 ```
 Now you can see replication messages in each Terminal window.
 The replicated state stored in the `node1`, `node2` and `node3` folders.
 You can restart one of the nodes and make sure that its state is recovered correctly.

+# Extensions
+Raft implementation provided by .NEXT library contains some extensions of the original algorithm.
+For instance, _Standby_ extra state is added in addition to _Follower_, _Candidate_, and _Leader_ states.
+All those extensions are grouped into interfaces that can be found in [separated namespace](xref:DotNext.Net.Cluster.Consensus.Raft.Extensions).

+## Automatic failure detection
+Automatic Failure Detection is another extension to original Raft algorithm that allows cluster leader to detect unresponsive followers and remove those from the cluster configuration.
+This behavior allows to detect and tolerate permanent failures of a particular cluster node and remove it from the majority calculation to remain cluster available for writes.
+For instance, we have 7 nodes in the cluster.
+The cluster remains available if at least 4 nodes are alive.
+With failure detector, we can remove 3 faulty nodes and reconfigure the cluster dynamically to indicate that the cluster has 4 nodes only.
+In that case, the cluster remains available even with 3 nodes.

+However, the current implementation needs to inform the rest of the cluster about faulty node.
+In other words, the cluster must be available for writes.
+If 4 of 7 nodes are detected as faulty in the same time, it is not possible to reconfigure the cluster because there is no majority to keep the leader working as expected.

+[IFailureDetector](xref:DotNext.Diagnostics.IFailureDetector) interface is an extension point that provides failure detection algorithm.
+The library ships [φ Accrual Failure Detector](DotNext.Diagnostics.PhiAccrualFailureDetector) as an efficient implementation of the detector which is based on anomalies of response time.
+By default, automatic failure detection is disabled.
+But the caller code can specify a factory for failure detectors.
+In that case, the internals of Raft implementation instantiate failure detector for each cluster member automatically on a leader's side.
+See [RaftCluster&lt;TMember&gt;](xref:DotNext.Net.Cluster.Consensus.Raft.RaftCluster`1.FailureDetectorFactory) property for more information.
+In DI environment (ASP.NET Core), the factory can be registered as singleton service.

 # Development and Debugging
 It may be hard to reproduce the real cluster on developer's machine.
 You may want to run your node in _Debug_ mode and ensure that the node you're running is a leader node.
 To do that, you need to start the node in _Cold Start_ mode.